 The "Kalasha" must be prepared in the following phase.
 A Kalsha is a pot made of bronze or silver.
 It is scrubbed thoroughly and covered with sandalwood paste.
 The Kalasha is then inscribed with the "swastika" sign.
 After that, the Kalasha is filled with five various types of leaves, one lime, coins, beetle nuts, and uncooked rice.
 The goods that are used to fill the "Kalasham" pot vary depending on the locale.
 In some regions, the pot may also be filled with turmeric, black beads, a mirror, tiny black bangles, or a comb.

-The puja begins with the worship of Lord Ganesha.
+The pooja begins with the worship of Lord Ganesha.
 Pongal is served as a prasad in the southern states.
 The Kalasha is then subjected to aarti.

-Women who are following the Varalakshmi Vrat generally do not eat for the day.
-However, this differs from place to place, as some devotees may fast till the conclusion of the puja.
-The devotees disassemble the Kalasha used for puja on Saturday, the day following puja.
+Women who follow the Varalakshmi Vrat generally do not eat for the day.
+However, this differs from place to place, as some devotees may fast till the conclusion of the pooja.
+The devotees disassemble the Kalasha used for pooja on Saturday, the day following pooja.
 The water from the Kalasha is used to hydrate the entire home, and any used rice is combined with the rice that has been kept there.

 Varalaksmi Vratam's primary goal is to give sincere prayers to Goddess Lakshmi.
 In Hindu mythology, the goddess Lakshmi is the goddess of wealth and prosperity.
 Although there are rituals that have been traditionally followed as a part of Varalakshmi Vratham celebrations one should primarily focus on the mindfulness and spirituality of the festival.
 Almost all the festivals help us bond with our family and friends, one must take some time to understand this fact.
 The most key significance of any festival is the time spent with the family.

 According to Hindu mythology, Goddess Lakshmi is the patron deity of fertility, generosity, light, knowledge, money, and fortune.
-The ladies ask the Goddess for her blessings on healthy offspring as well as a long life for their respective husbands.
+The ladies ask the Goddess for her blessings on healthy offspring and long life for their respective husbands.
 Women celebrate Varalakshmi Vratam, which is predominantly a celebration for women.

 Varalakshmi Vratam is a celebration of peace and prosperity but above all this festival and its rituals bring families together.
 This Varalakshmi Vratam spend time with your mothers, sister and other family members.
 Learn the amazing mythological stories and the cultural heritage of India.
 Make sure to help family members in the pooja preparations and rituals.
 We have provided the gist or the summary of the rituals followed, do follow it and cherish this important day.

-The Varalakshmi Vratham 2022 will be celebrated in the Aadi month of the Tamil calendar.
-According to the western calendar, the Varalakshmi Vratam will be celebrated on 12 August 2022, this year.
+The Varalakshmi Vratham 2023 will be celebrated in the Aadi month of the Tamil calendar.
+According to the western calendar, the Varamahalakshmi Festival Date is on 25 August 2023, this year.
 The festival is celebrated to pray to the goddess Lakshmi for growth and prosperity.

 2. What is a Kalash and why it is important for Varalakshmi Vratam?